Maximin Shares Under Cardinality Constraints

 where $\mathcal{F}_I$ is the set of feasible allocations for $I$.
 If $I$ is obvious from context, we write simply $\mu_i$. \end{definition}

-An allocation is said to \emph{satifsy the MMS guarantee}, or \emph{to be an MMS allocation}, if each agent gets a bundle valued at least as much as the agent's MMS, i.e., $v_i(A_i) \ge \mu_i$ for all agents $i$.
+An allocation is said to \emph{satisfy the MMS guarantee}, or \emph{to be an MMS allocation}, if each agent gets a bundle valued at least as much as the agent's MMS, i.e., $v_i(A_i) \ge \mu_i$ for all agents $i$.
 We concern ourselves with allocations that satisfy this guarantee \emph{approximately}, where an allocation is said to be an \emph{$\alpha$-approximate MMS allocation} for some $\alpha>0$ if $v_i(A_i) \ge \alpha\mu_i$ for all agents $i$.
 An allocation $A$ is said to be an \emph{MMS partition} of an agent $i$, if $v_i(A_j) \ge \mu_i$ for all $A_j \in A$.
 By definition, at least one MMS partition exists for any agent in any instance.
 As MMS allocations are not guaranteed to exist \cite{feige_tight_2021,kurokawa_when_2016,procaccia_fair_2014}, there exists a generalized and relaxed version of MMS, called the \emph{$l$-out-of-$d$ MMS} \cite{Babaioff:2021}. \footnote{We use $l$ instead of the usual $\ell$ to avoid conflicting use of symbols.} This fairness criterion works like MMS, except that the agent is to partition the goods into $d$ feasible bundles maximizing the combined value of the $l$ least valuable bundles in the partition.
-Our algorithms require some knowledge about the value of $\mu_i$ in order to know when an bundle is worth at least $\mu_i/2$ to an agent $i$.
+Our algorithms require some knowledge about the value of $\mu_i$ in order to determine when a bundle is worth at least $\alpha\mu_i$ to an agent $i$.
 Finding the MMS of an agent is known to be NP-hard for the unconstrained fair allocation problem \cite{woeginger_polynomial-time_1997}.